 In Lecompte - Cheneyville, however, the average commute to work is quite long.
 On average, people spend 31.71 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Lecompte - Cheneyville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.81% of adults 25 and older in Lecompte - Cheneyville have a college degree.
+In terms of college education, Lecompte - Cheneyville is nearly on par with the US average for all cities of 21.84%: 19.81% of adults 25 and older in Lecompte - Cheneyville have a bachelor's degree or advanced degree.

 The per capita income in Lecompte - Cheneyville in 2022 was $30,800, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $123,200 for a family of four.
 However, Lecompte - Cheneyville contains both very wealthy and poor people as well.